Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 They are asked to search for people without always having direct access to the work.
 They get keywords, years of experience, location constraints, salary bands, availability targets, and a description of the person the hiring manager thinks they want.

-That is not the same thing as understanding the job.
+That is querying an index, with all the distance from the real job that implies.

-It is querying an index.

 An index is useful.
 It helps find candidates quickly.
 It supports filtering, ranking, and rough matching.
 But an index is not the source record.
 It does not contain the full context of the team, the technical debt, the political constraints, the production risks, or the actual reason the role exists.